 Sometimes the leak will be in the place where the valve meets the pipe, and often it’s because the coupling nut has come a bit loose.
 Before you call out the plumber, try tightening the coupling to see if you can fix the problem yourself.

 Sadly, if the leak is from inside your simple electric radiator, the most likely outcome is that you’ll have to replace the radiator.

-If you need to replace your radiator, for whatever reason, visit our showroom in St Albans, Brighton or Islington to see our wide range of beautiful designer radiators which are not only aesthetically pleasing, they are also extremely efficient at keeping your room as toasty as you like it!
+If you need to replace your radiator, for whatever reason, visit our radiator showrooms in St Albans, Bristol, Leamington Spa, Clapham, Brighton or Islington to see our wide range of beautiful designer radiators which are not only aesthetically pleasing, they are also extremely efficient at keeping your room as toasty as you like it!